LesLivia/hri_deployment/README.md

 Before running V-Rep, make sure `roscore` is running and the [ROS Interface][rosint] is correctly loaded.

-The custom scene can be opened either via the GUI or the following command (paths should be properly modified):
+The custom scene can be opened either via the GUI or the following command:

 	./$VREP_PATH/vrep.sh $REPO_PATH/hri_deployment/VRep_Scenes/hri_healthcare_scene.ttt